 Eligibility, exclusions and limitations

 All travel policies define their requirements for eligibility.
 They also have limits on benefits and maximum amounts for certain types of claims, such as trip cancellation or interruption.
 There are exclusions; for example, treatment of certain health conditions including pregnancy-related conditions may not be covered or may be limited.
+In addition, if you have a medical emergency that is addressed through your insurance and that emergency ends, then the same issue or related issues recur, no further benefits are payable because it is now deemed a pre-existing condition.
+We recommend always reviewing your policy to understand how it defines pre-existing conditions and terms such as “treatment” and “stable” as they relate to your personal medical history.

 Claims generated by activities such as skydiving, bungee jumping, alcohol or drug abuse may also not be payable.
 It’s important you read and understand the exclusions and limitations; as travel insurance covers unexpected emergencies only.
 It is not a substitute for your provincial health insurance.